 All resident students receive a fire inspection checklist during move-in, which helps students identify fire safety risks and recommends safe practices.
 Fire safety information also is provided through floor meetings to all resident students.
 Additional safety information can be found at the Department of Environmental and Occupational Health and Safety (EOHS) Web site: http://www.uakron.edu/safety/eohs/fire.dot

 The University of Akron conducts fire drills once each semester for its residence halls and as required by Ohio’s Fire Code for all other campus buildings.
-During the 2013 calendar year, the University conducted thirty fire drills among its residence halls.
+During the 2015 calendar year, the University conducted twenty-seven fire drills among its residence halls.
 The University also conducted drills for academic support buildings as required by law.
 EOHS also provides on-site fire training in the residence halls upon request.